 - 1. Advice on how to approach the meeting or visit. - 2.
 Policy briefings and key points to note on the subjects that you want to raise. - 3.
-Help co-ordinate information amongst relevant people within The Salvation Army.
+Help co-ordinate information amongst relevant people within the SA.

 Contact with Politicians, Local Government and Government Departments